mirqr/FedAD/README.md

 Federated learning (FL) enables a set of clients to collaboratively train a machine learning model while keeping the data decentralized.
 This paper extends the FL paradigm to unsupervised tasks by addressing the problem of anomaly detection in decentralized settings.

-A method is in which clients are grouped into communities, each having similar majority (i.e., inlier) patterns.
+Clients are grouped into communities, each having similar majority (i.e., inlier) patterns.
 Each community of clients trains the same anomaly detection model (i.e., autoencoders) in a federated fashion.
 The resulting model is then shared and used to detect anomalies within the clients of the same community that joined the corresponding federated process.

 ## Installation